NolimitDougie/Independent-Study/ML Documents/NihXrayDataEDA.md

 During the testing phase, I noticed the threshold's impact on the model's accuracy and true positive rate.
 When the threshold was lowered, the model's overall accuracy exhibited a decrease, but this reduction in accuracy was accompanied by an increase in the true positive rate as revealed by the confusion matrix.
 On the other hand, raising the threshold resulted in an increase in overall accuracy, but this increment in accuracy was accompanied by a decrease in the true positive rate

+Model DenseNet 121 - I used the pre-trained model to evaluate how the accuracy changes with a Deeper CNN.
+I seen a slight improvement in the models performance but not a big improvement

+-- Add information about weighted BCE loss function and how it affects the models performance

 ## Test